 As lifestyles change, especially among Filipinos abroad, health often becomes a priority.
 That is where chicken Sinigang in Qatar fits in.
 Compared to the pork or beef versions, it is a cleaner, less fatty option, but still rich in flavour.

-Packed with vegetables and lean meat, it is filling without being heavy.
 Some look up chicknigang recipes not just out of curiosity, but also as a way to stick to tradition while making better food choices.
 It is a great example of adapting old recipes to new needs.

 For Overseas Filipino Workers, food often acts as a bridge between past and present.
 A bowl of chicken Sinigang in Qatar can spark memories of kitchens back home, of family, or even of a quiet lunch with neighbours.